Young People's Forum (YPF)

 Get involved and help us improve Great Ormond Street Hospital (GOSH) for teenagers by joining our Young People's Forum (YPF).

-We are the Young People’s Forum, representing patients and siblings aged 10 to 21 in Great Ormond Street Hospital (GOSH).
+We are the Young People’s Forum, representing patients and siblings aged 10 to 21 years old at Great Ormond Street Hospital (GOSH).

 We have a strong voice in helping to improve the experiences of teenage patients who are treated by GOSH.
 We get to voice our opinions and make suggestions on a range of topics and issues.
 We use our own experiences to guide and support the hospital.